Council of Ministers

 The agenda of Council of Ministers meetings

-The “Any other business” item on the agenda is reserved for any announcements that the prime minister or another member of the government wishes to make to the Council of Ministers.
+The “any other business” item on the agenda is reserved for any announcements that the Prime Minister or another member of the government wishes to make to the Council of Ministers.
 When members of the government wish to make an announcement, they submit a text known as a “speaking note” to the Secretariat in advance.
-Members of the government may only make unplanned announcements if it is in the general interest to do so.

 Notifications from the meeting